 It will inform all other aspects of your business.
 You’ll be more aware of warehouse space and storage equipment, as well as how to coordinate website and social media updates.

 But the effect is not limited to within your own team.
 Inventory management is also time management.
-Getting better organized means you’ll be respecting your suppliers and customers’ time, too.
+Getting better organized means you’ll be respecting your suppliers and customers’ time, too which can be done by efficient inventory management software.

 Picture the supply chain as a bicycle chain that needs regular oil.
 There are many moving parts, including suppliers, creators or producers, wholesalers and retailers, distributors, and consumers.